Released: 26th August 2002

 In their quest to score that elusive top ten single, 3SL adopted the tried-and-tested strategy of turning their attention to the American charts and scouting out a song that was a big hit there, but relatively obscure here.

 And that in itself is a bit of an issue; the track is almost a little too credible.
 As a thumping, grinding slow jam, there’s an explicit authenticity to the song that would not sound amiss on urban radio.
-In places it’s just about on the borderline of suggestive; indeed, we were young and naïve enough for: “Please me low and be my friend, I’ll come back and hit it again” to go completely over our heads (the penny finally dropped 17 years later).
-There are also moments where it’s unmistakably clear what territory we’re in: “Hold on tight and don’t let go, baby I’m about to explode”.
-Despite the R&B slant, 3SL were never going to gain any traction in that market, so instead it’s whether there’s enough here to satiate pop fans.
-We would suspect (without any evidence whatsoever) that the core hook for the single as a commodity was the group themselves.
-There’s nothing wrong with a song that takes itself seriously, but here it perhaps comes at the expense of personality and fun.
-That’s in complete contrast to Take It Easy and the general demeanour of the group themselves.
+In places, it’s just about on the borderline of suggestive: “Please me low and be my friend, I’ll come back and hit it again”.
+There are also moments where it’s unmistakably clear what is happening: “Hold on tight and don’t let go, baby I’m about to explode”.
+Despite the R&B slant, 3SL were never going to gain any traction in that market, so instead, it’s whether there’s enough here to satiate pop fans.
+In that respect…probably not.
+There’s nothing wrong with a song that takes itself seriously, but here it comes at the expense of the personality and fun that was brimming in Take It Easy, not to mention the general demeanour of the group themselves.

 It would be unfair to consider Touch Me, Tease Me as merely a functional cover though.
 The best moments of the song come where 3SL deviate from the template of the original and cut loose on the vocals a little.
 At the end of the second verse (“Don’t go a-WAAAAAY”), the delivery starts to become a bit more urgent, resulting in some brilliant Lee Ryan-esque riffs and ad-libs that pepper the final choruses.
 Indeed, that last minute or so of the song is almost anthemic in its delivery.
 It’s a worthy pay-off to the hot and heavy build-up in the preceding two minutes; the quasi-orgasmic vocals during the closing throes of Touch Me, Tease Me give 3SL’s take on the song a much-heightened climax compared to Case’s version.
 The performance has ambitions far higher than any success the track enjoyed, but it’s to 3SL’s credit that if there was any behind-the-scenes panic over the performance of their debut single, not an ounce of it is present here.
 On the contrary, the group presents a decidedly assured, confident front.

 The music video for Touch Me, Tease Me is a curiously busy affair considering not much happens.
 Visually, the underground, slightly grimy setting complements the sound that the group were pursuing.
-We’re still not entirely sure what is happening though; it appears to be a pole-dancing equivalent of Fight Club (does such a thing exist).
-There’s a lot of money being thrown around by the baying crowd, but it looks more competitive than it does sleazy.
-There’s nothing wrong with it per se, but 3SL get a bit lost in action during some of the later scenes.
-And it’s always a bit odd when the focal point of a music video shifts away from the act that the visuals are supposed to be representing.
+It appears to be a pole-dancing equivalent of Fight Club; there’s a lot of money being thrown around by the baying crowd, but it looks more competitive than it does sleazy.
+3SL get a bit lost in action during some of the later scenes, and it’s always a bit odd when the focal point of a music video shifts away from the act that the visuals are supposed to be representing.
 It’s made even worse in the non-rap version of the video.
-Estelle (we’re ditching the apostrophe now) is nowhere to be found and in her place is a 20 second instrumental that is just a gap where she’s been scrubbed from the track.
-It’s lovely that the pole dancers get so much screen time, but it seems to completely miss the point of what the video – as a promotional tool – is trying to achieve.
-The radio edit of the song at least has the sense to transition straight into the: “With every touch, you know you tease me…” section, so you wonder why they didn’t just use that for the video.
+Est’elle is nowhere to be found, and in her place is a 20-second instrumental where she’s been scrubbed from the track.
+The radio edit of the song at least has the sense to transition straight into the: “With every touch, you know you tease me…” section, so it’s odd not to use that for the video.